hu553in/hu553in/README.md

 #### My name is Ruslan Khasanshin.

-I'm a backend software engineer.
+I'm a software engineer.

-My main specialization is Java and Kotlin backend development.
+My main specialization is backend development in Java, Kotlin, Python, Go.

 To learn more, visit [📃 my personal page](https://hu553in.su).